Tensile testing: Tensile testing creep

 Tensile testing can be used to test creep in materials, a slow plastic deformation of the material from constant applied stresses over extended periods of time.
 Creep is generally aided by diffusion and dislocation movement.
 While there are many ways to test creep, tensile testing is useful for materials such as concrete and ceramics that behave differently in tension and compression, and thus possess different tensile and compressive creep rates.
 As such, understanding the tensile creep is important in the design of concrete for structures that experience tension, such as water holding containers, or for general structural integrity.

 Tensile testing of creep generally follows the same testing process as standard testing albeit generally at lower stresses to remain in the creep domain rather than plastic deformation.
 Additionally, specialized tensile creep testing equipment may include incorporated high temperature furnace components to aid diffusion.
 The sample is held at constant temperature and tension, and strain on the material is measured using strain gauges or laser gauges.
 The measured strain can be fitted with equations governing different mechanisms of creep, such as power law creep or diffusion creep (see creep for more information).
 Further analysis can be obtained from examining the sample post fracture.
 Understanding the creep mechanism and rate be able to aid materials selection and design.

 It is important to note that sample alignment is important for tensile testing creep.
 Off centered loading will result in a bending stress being applied to the sample.
 Bending can be measured by tracking strain on all sides of the sample.
 The percent bending can then be defined as the difference between strain on one face ($\varepsilon_1$) and the average strain ($\varepsilon_0$):

 Percent bending should be under 1% on the wider face of loaded samples, and under 2% on the thinner face.
-Bending can caused by misalignment on the loading clamp and asymmetric machining of samples.
+Bending can be caused by misalignment on the loading clamp and asymmetric machining of samples.